Cody Bellinger Preview, Player Props: Cubs vs. Royals

 Cody Bellinger At The Plate

-- Bellinger has 110 hits and an OBP of .374, both of which are tops among Chicago hitters this season.
+- Bellinger leads Chicago with 112 hits and an OBP of .375 this season.

-- Among qualifying hitters, he ranks fourth in batting average, while his on-base percentage ranks 17th and he is eighth in slugging.
+- Among qualified batters in MLB play, he ranks fourth in batting average, 15th in on-base percentage, and seventh in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.